Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Introduction

-The finite blocklength communication (FBLC) regime has attracted the attention of the wireless communications research community for assuring the critical requirements of URLLC applications \cite{polyanskiy2010channel, yang2014quasi, mary2016finite}.
-Most of the available works in the literature consider the cellular network structure when studying the URLLC.
-For instance, the work in \cite{nasir2020resource} has investigated the resource allocation problem in the FBLC regime for cellular networks concentrating on the cases of single antenna base station (BS), and multiple antennas BS.
-However, the authors in \cite{nasir2020resource} studied only the case of single cell and did not deal with the multi-cell case.
+The finite blocklength communication (FBLC) regime attracts the attention of the wireless communications research community to fulfill the requirements of URLLC applications \cite{polyanskiy2010channel, yang2014quasi, mary2016finite}.
+Most of the works in the literature consider cellular networks when studying URLLC.
+For instance, the work in \cite{nasir2020resource} has investigated the resource allocation problem in the FBLC regime for cellular networks considering both single antenna base station (BS), and multiple antennas BS.
+However, the authors in \cite{nasir2020resource} studied only the case of single cell.
+The authors in \cite{hu2018optimal,hu2018optimal2} have considered the power allocation for a downlink broadcasting scenario where the FBLC regime is employed in a time division multiple access (TDMA) system.
+However, the works in both \cite{hu2018optimal,hu2018optimal2} concentrated on the single cell scenario where a single BS is transmitting URLLC packets to multiple users.